dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 My speculation for the improvement: during normal execution the CPU is computing a bunch of state.
-When an interrupt happens, this state either must be saved or rolled back --- both are costly.
-Wait for interrupt puts in in a quiescent state where nothing else is going on.
+When an interrupt happens, this state either must be saved or rolled back --- both cost time.
+Wait for interrupt puts the CPU in in a quiescent state where nothing else is going on.
 When the interrupt happens the CPU can jump right to the interrupt handler.

 ----------------------------------------------------------------------